taniawyss/intro-to-R/docs/exercises.md

 ```r
 1 + 1
 ```
 The first command (1 + 1) prints "2" in the console.
+There you can see that R can also simply be used as a calculator.
 ```r
 x	<- 128.5
 ```